PRODUCTLIFE GROUP ACQUIRES INTEXO SOCIETA BENEFIT, STRENGTHENING ITS MARKET ACCESS AND REGULATORY STRATEGY OFFERING

 "Joining forces with PLG further expands the support we can provide to our clients, starting with the one we can offer to the Italian companies in their internationalization process" said Matteo Mantovani, Chairman of Intexo.
 "Both companies share a pioneering spirit, long-held reputations for scientific rigor, and an excellent client service ethos.
 We're proud to play a role in augmenting the way sponsors tap into markets and improve patients' lives."

 Emmanuel Riffault, COO of PLG, said: "PLG and Intexo share a common philosophy of excellence, and a proven reputation as strategic business partners for life sciences management teams.
-By merging our like-minded pools of expertise, we are enhancing our offering across all relevant dimensions of drug development, to optimize market access for new therapies.
-This acquisition adds to the already expert community we have at PLG and reinforces the culture of innovation that we value."
+By merging our like-minded pools of expertise, we are enhancing our offering across all relevant dimensions of drug development, to optimize market access for new therapies."

 About ProductLife Group: